 If you own or manage oak trees in the area affected by oak processionary moth (OPM), you need to check which OPM management zone your trees are in.
 This will help you to decide what action you need to take.

-- the 'Control' or Buffer Zone (an area surrounding the Core Zone, coloured yellow, where eradication remains the aim to prevent or minimise outward spread from the Core Zone); and
+- the 'Control' or Buffer Zone (an area surrounding the Core Zone, coloured yellow), where control remains the aim to prevent or minimise outward spread into the Pest Free Area

-- the 'Protected Zone' (the OPM-free area, coloured green.
-This is effectively the whole of the remainder of the United Kingdom, where we are required to prevent incursions by OPM or, if they do occur, to take action to eradicate them).
+- the 'Pest Free Area' (the OPM-free area, coloured green).
+This is effectively the whole of the remainder of the United Kingdom, where we are required to prevent incursions by OPM or, if they do occur, to take action to eradicate them.